albertchanged/WalmartDataViz/README.md

 ### Disclaimer

-Because I am hosting this application from an 'htt**ps**' domain, and the API call is to an 'htt**p**' domain, my application is currently not supported in most major browsers without using plugins.
+Because I am hosting this application from an 'htt**_ps_**' domain, and the API call is to an 'htt**_p_**' domain, my application is currently not supported in most major browsers without using plugins.

 To use in Chrome, please consider installing [this plugin](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi/related?hl=en-US).
 It is completely safe and used by developers to carry out AJAX calls to external servers!

 This also means that it cannot retrieve data on mobile phone browsers.
 Please run it locally on your laptop or desktop device.

-### Thank you so much for checking out my data viz tool!
+### Thank you so much for checking out my Walmart Data Viz tool!